domme0711/icingaweb2-module-perfdatagraphs/README.md

   * Mouse click and select a region to zoom in
   * Click on a time range or double click to zoom out
 * Graphs are adjustable via Icinga 2 custom variables
+* Adjustable time range buttons via configuration
+* A Tab view that can be included in dashboards
-* Interchangeable performance data backends
+* Changeable backends for performance data
   * Fetched data is cached to improve speed and reduce load on the backend

 ## Installation Requirements